Zaporizhzhia civilian convoy attack

-On September 30, 2022, the Russian Armed Forces reportedly launched S-300 missiles at a civilian convoy, killing 32 people, both adults and children, and injuring 86 more.
+On 30 September 2022, the Russian Armed Forces reportedly launched sixteen S-300 missiles at a civilian convoy in the outskirts of Zaporizhzhia, during the Russian invasion of Ukraine.
+32 people were killed (both adults and children) and 86 more were injured.

-The Russian Armed Forces launched 16 S-300 on the outskirts of Zaporizhzhia, the capital of Zaporizhzhia Oblast.
-Four missiles hit the area next to the automotive market in the South-East of Zaporizhzia, where the humanitarian convoy of around 60 cars was forming before moving to the Russian checkpoint at Vasylivka.
+Four of the missiles hit an area next to an automotive market on the southeast of Zaporizhzia, where a humanitarian convoy of around 60 cars was forming before going to the Russian checkpoint at Vasylivka in order to pick up their relatives.

 The attack occurred hours before Russia formally annexed four regions of Ukraine, including Zaporizhzhia Oblast.

 Reaction

 Vice-President of the European Commission Josep Borrell condemned the attack, tweeting, "Another heinous attack by Russia on civilians: this time a humanitarian convoy bringing vital help to people living in the non-government controlled areas of Zaporizhzhia."

 Ukrainian President Volodymyr Zelenskyy commented on the attack by calling Russia a "state-terrorist".
-The Zaporizhzhia regional prosecutor's office opened a criminal case act on the fact of violation of the laws and customs of warfare and premeditated murder.
-The Ukrainian authorities of the Zaporizhzhia region declared October 1 a day of mourning.
+The Zaporizhzhia regional prosecutor's office opened a criminal case on the violation of the laws and customs of war.
+The Ukrainian authorities of the Zaporizhzhia region declared 1 October a day of mourning.